Can Dogs Eat Pumpkin?

 The reason for this recommendation is that the fiber contained in canned pumpkin is thought to ease these symptoms.
-However, no studies have specifically looked at the benefits of using pumpkin to help treat diarrhea or constipation so these recommendations are purely anecdotal.
-Nevertheless, many veterinarians and pet parents swear by this simple trick.
+While no studies have specifically looked at the benefits of using pumpkin to help treat diarrhea or constipation, these recommendations are inferred from other studies on the benefits of high fiber foods for gastrointestinal health.
+Many veterinarians and pet parents swear by this simple trick.

 While the fiber in pumpkin may not make a huge difference to your dog’s gastrointestinal health, the good news is that canned pumpkin in small quantities will not harm your pup and can be a tasty low-calorie treat.

 Again, when buying canned pumpkin for dogs, make sure the only ingredient listed is pumpkin.
 DO NOT feed your dog canned pumpkin pie filling, as that will be much higher in calories and contain sugar and spices which can upset your pet’s stomach.

 How Much Pumpkin Can Dogs Eat?

 Too much of a good thing can definitely be bad when it comes to feeding your dog pumpkin (or any treat for that matter).
 To make sure that your dog is as healthy as possible, it is important to feed a complete and balanced diet containing the correct proportions of nutrients, vitamins, and minerals.
 Most commercially available dog foods are complete and balanced.